Minghui Report: 636 Falun Gong Practitioners Arrested in September 2019

 Ms. Liu Youxiang, Ms. Wang You'e, Ms. Wu Liheng, and Ms. Ma Yumei, in their 50s and 60s, were studying the Falun Gong teachings in the apartment of Mr. Li Changrong, 78, on the afternoon of September 19 when two residential committee members knocked on the door.

-Seeing that the Mr. Li and his guests were studying Falun Gong books, the two staff members left after a short conversation with Mr. Li.
+Seeing that Mr. Li and his guests were studying Falun Gong books, the two staff members left after a short conversation with Mr. Li.
 The police showed up and ransacked Mr. Li's home, confiscating his 12 Falun Gong books.

 The five practitioners were taken to Chengguan Town Police Station and interrogated.